-The committee's recommendation was to suspend Dr. Hankey for a year without pay, and to remove him from his role as Director of the FYP.
-Because Dr. Hankey was to be on sabbatical for one year, combined with the suspension, he would be off campus for two years.
+The committee's recommendation was to suspend Dr. Hankey for a year without pay.
+One committee member recalled that Dr. Hankey was also removed from his role as Director of the FYP.20 Because Dr. Hankey was to be on sabbatical for one year, combined with the suspension, he would be off campus for two years.
 He was to be removed from the residence, and his role as don.
-One committee member vaguely recalled that he was not to have contact with students outside of teaching19, and there may have been specific spots he was not supposed to go.20 Based on what their lawyer told them, the committee did not believe it had legal grounds to recommend he be fired.
+One committee member vaguely recalled that he was not to have contact with students outside of teaching21, and there may have been specific spots he was not supposed to go.22 Based on what their lawyer told them, the committee did not believe it had legal grounds to recommend he be fired.
 The document we reviewed, referenced in the Introduction above, also suggests that the sanction included that Dr. Hankey was not to live off campus with students and that, any similar misconduct in the future would result in his immediate dismissal.